Vlachovo Březí: Administrative division

+Etymology

+The name Březí is derived from bříza (i.e. 'birch') and referred to the forest that was around the settlement.
+The adjective Vlachovo (meaning Vlach's) refers to the knight Vladislav Vlach Malovec, who owned the settlement.

 Geography

 Vlachovo Březí is located about 7 km north of Prachatice and 38 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the hill Běleč at 923 m above sea level.

 History

 The first written mention of Vlachovo Březí is from 1274, then called just Březí.
-Around 1415, Březí was renamed Vlachovo Březí after its owner, knight Vladislav Vlach Malovec.
-In 1538, the settlement is promoted to a market town by Ferdinand I and received its coat of arms.
-In 1868, it gained the town status from Franz Joseph I.
+In the first half of the 15th century, Březí was owned by the Malovec family and was renamed Vlachovo Březí after Vladislav Vlach Malovec.
+In 1538, the settlement was promoted to a market town by Emperor Ferdinand I and received its coat of arms.
+From the second half of the 17th century, the cloth making flourished, and local products were also exported abroad.
+Prosperity started population growth.
+In 1868, Vlachovo Březí was promoted to a town by Emperor Franz Joseph I.

+Demographics

+Transport

+There are no railways or major roads passing through the municipal territory.

 Sights

 Vlachovo Březí Castle was a fortress, rebuilt into a Renaissance castle in 1561.
 In 1698, it was rebuilt into its current early Baroque form.
 Today it is unused and the premises are offered for rent.

 The first mention of a brewery in Vlachovo Březí is from 1623.
 The Manor Brewery in its current form was founded around 1670 and its capacity caused the gradual demise of breweries in the surrounding villages.
 The Baroque brewery building with distinctive gables was built in the 18th century and forms the western wing of the castle complex.
 The beer brewing continued until 1924.
 In 2014–2015, the valuable building was repaired and now it is owned by the town.
 The beer brewing was renewed in 2017.